 The Tern HSD P9 is what I have had in and what this review is based on.
 Once my HSD S8i and S+ demo come in I’ll do a more detailed review on those specific models.

 As I mentioned in my initial thoughts of the Tern HSD in this article, I named this the crossover electric bike and I really have high hopes for the HSD pushing the electric bike market into functionality.
 Electric bikes are wonderful but I’ve tried so many that the rear rack is subpar, and the bike is often designed around the sport rider instead of the “everyday” rider.
 The fact that Civia has put out a whole line of Bosch equipped bikes without lights and fenders designed for “everyday life” really annoys me as a retailer and daily rider.
 In contrast, I appreciate that Tern has been evolving as a company thinking about the buyer’s complete journey down to what they provide stock with the bike and the accessories they make in-house instead of relying on 3rd party options.
 For example, every single one of their electric bikes come with lights and fenders, and now the HSD comes with a rear-wheel lock that uses the same key as the battery.
 This is pretty standard for European bikes but pretty uncommon in the United States.

-While I don't believe the HSD will be for everyone, it has won over many customers so far for me that have placed preorders for the P9 and S8i models that will be arriving in late 2019.
-(You can still preorder one so contact me if you want one!)
+While I don’t believe the HSD will be for everyone, it has won over many customers.
 See all the way at the bottom for who I think the key owners of this bike will be.

 Thoughts on the HSD P9 Specifically